-How can humans interact with environment without harming it and, in so doing, ourselves?
-What does sustainable natural resource use mean in practice?
-Why do some ecosystems and natural resource systems tolerate change without collapse?
-By viewing humans as part of nature, my research improves our understanding on how human-environment interactions shape human impact on environment and our well-being.
+How can humans use natural resources without harming the environment and, in so doing, ourselves?
+What does sustainable natural resource management mean in practice?
+How do social-ecological systems function and what makes them resilient?
+Why do some ecosystems tolerate change without collapse?
+By viewing and modeling humans as part of nature, my work contributes to a more holistic understanding of the resilience and sustainability of natural resource systems.

 - Doctor of Philosophy (PhD) in Natural Resource Management, Stockholm Resilience Centre, Stockholm University